QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ### Software ###

 Under the Software section, you can change the installation source.
-As we are demonstrating a simple installation, it is assumed that you are installing Qubes OS using a local medium such as a DVD, so this option won't be illustrated.
+As we are demonstrating a simple installation, it is assumed that you are installing PedOS using a local medium such as a DVD, so this option won't be illustrated.

 ![Add-ons](/attachment/wiki/InstallationGuide/add-ons.png)

-Go instead to the Software selection tab, where you can choose which software to install alongside Qubes OS.
+Go instead to the Software selection tab, where you can choose which software to install alongside PedOS.
 Two Add-Ons are available :

-* **Debian template** : Install these templates if you wish to base some of your Qubes virtual machines on Debian instead of Fedora.
+* **Debian template** : Install these templates if you wish to base some of your PedOS virtual machines on Debian instead of Fedora.
-* **Whonix** : Install Whonix templates if you wish for some of your qubes to be based on Whonix.
+* **Whonix** : Install Whonix templates if you wish for some of your PedOS to be based on Whonix.
 Whonix lets you route all of your network traffic through Tor if you see fit.
 For more information about Whonix, have a look at their [website](https://www.whonix.org/).
 Depending on your threat model, you may need to install Whonix templates right away.